 14. Mount Whitney

-The Mount Whitney Trail begins on the mountain’s east side and ends at its summit.
+The Mount Whitney Trail begins on the east side and ends at its summit.
 The highest point in the lower 48 states, at 14,505 feet above sea level, Mount Whitney is reached by foot or by car.

-To get there from Lone Pine Canyon you’ll have to pass through one of two entrance gates: one for hikers and another for bikers only—both require a permit; otherwise, you will not be allowed to enter their respective areas (the trailhead is part way up Lone Pine Canyon).
+To get there from Lone Pine Canyon, you’ll have to pass through one of two entrance gates: one for hikers and another for bikers only—both require a permit; otherwise, you will not be allowed to enter their respective areas (the trailhead is part way up Lone Pine Canyon).

 15. Bodie State Historic Park